alefore/weblog/immutable-avl-trees.md

 Each rotation executes in constant time and we have to do at most as many rotations as the depth of the tree (which is logarithmic to the number of elements in the tree), so the insertion into an AVL tree is logarithmic.

+#### AVL Trees: Deletion is Logarithmic

+It is also easy to see that deletion is logarithmic.

+Start by recursing down the tree until you find the node `N` corresponding to the element you want to delete.
+We will replace `N` with a new tree `N'` where the difference in their depth will be at most 1, so `N`'s parent will be an almost AVL tree.
+We can then apply a rotation, to turn the almost AVL tree into an equivalent AVL tree; its parent will now be an almost AVL tree, and so we recurse upwards.
+The two operations are just traversing the tree downwards and upwards, applying constant-time operations at each step, so they have logarithmic runtime.

+To produce `N'` we simply "borrow" the head from one of the subtrees and recurse downwards into that subtree to delete its head.
+If at least one subtree is empty, we can simply use the other subtree.

 #### AVL Trees: Append is Logarithmic